ironscar/quantum-compute-starter/README.md

 ## Entanglement

-- Entanglement can be described as two qubits behaving the same way even while being separated by significant distances
+- Entanglement can be described as two qubits behaving the same way
+  - this is observed even while being separated by significant distances
+  - classical information cannot be entangled
+  - when superpositions collapse, we expect to find classical correlations
+  - this is an extremely fragile state to maintain which can collapse more easily than superposition
+  - value of neither qubit is known before measurement
+  - value of one qubit can be inferred based on the meeasured value of the second qubit
   - it can be realised using an `H` gate and a `CX` gate as shown

 ```typescript